sherlockode/advanced-content-bundle/Resources/doc/field_types.md

 ## Custom FieldType

-You can create your own FieldType
+You can create your own FieldType class matching your needs.

 ### FieldType Class

-Your class must implement \Sherlockode\AdvancedContentBundle\FieldType\FieldTypeInterface
+Your class must implement `\Sherlockode\AdvancedContentBundle\FieldType\FieldTypeInterface`

-It can inherit \Sherlockode\AdvancedContentBundle\FieldType\AbstractFieldType which already define some of the interface methods for standard behavior.
+It can inherit `\Sherlockode\AdvancedContentBundle\FieldType\AbstractFieldType` which already defines some of the interface methods for standard behavior.

 You will need to define a unique code for your field.